Postpartum confinement: Europe

 A mother in Florence lying-in, from a painted desco da parto or birth tray of c.
 1410.
 As women tend to the child, expensively dressed female guests are already arriving.

 The term used in English, now old-fashioned or archaic, was once used to name maternity hospitals, for example the General Lying-In Hospital in London.
 A 1932 Canadian publication refers to lying-in as ranging from two weeks to two months.
 These weeks ended with the re-introduction of the mother to the community in the Christian ceremony of the churching of women.

 Lying-in features in Christian art, notably Birth of Jesus paintings.
 One of the gifts presented to the new mother in Renaissance Florence was a desco da parto, a special form of painted tray.
 Equivalent presents in contemporary culture include baby showers and push presents.

 Special foods included caudle, a restorative drink.
 "Taking caudle" was a metonym for postpartum social visits.

 Americas

 Latin America

 In Latin American countries, it is called la cuarentena ("forty days," a cognate with the English word "quarantine").
 It is practised in parts of Latin America and amongst in communities in the United States.
 It is described as "intergenerational family ritual that facilitated adaptation to parenthood", including some paternal role reversal.

+Diaspora and immigrant experiences

+Immigrant mothers from East and Southeast Asian cultures often seek to maintain postpartum confinement practices after relocating to Western countries, though they may face challenges in doing so.
+A 2021 meta-ethnography of eight studies involving Vietnamese, Chinese, Taiwanese, Korean, and Hmong immigrant mothers found that women frequently adapted confinement practices to their new environments, negotiating between traditional expectations and the realities of life abroad.

+Challenges documented in the literature include difficulty accessing traditional confinement foods and herbal remedies, lack of extended family support that would traditionally be available in the home country, and cultural misunderstandings with Western healthcare providers unfamiliar with confinement customs.
+A 2024 qualitative study of Chinese immigrant mothers in Switzerland found that the postpartum period involved constructing new social support networks to replace the extended family structures that would traditionally provide confinement care.

+In the United States and other Western countries, the growth of confinement nanny agencies and specialized postpartum care services catering to Asian immigrant communities reflects the demand for traditional postpartum support in a diaspora context.
+Similarly, sanhujoriwon-style postpartum retreat centers have begun appearing outside South Korea and Taiwan to serve overseas Korean and Chinese communities.